 Beamformers succeeds to improve speech signal to noise ratio in many challenging situations

 where other methods simply fail.
-One of those situations is speech recording in crowded places,
+One of those situations is speech recording in crowded and noisy places,

 such as restaurants and bars, where many people talk and lough at the same time, making recording

-the useful voice impossible.
+the useful voice difficult.
 In such situation, the noise is changing fast with time, has spectral

-contents similar to the useful voice, and comes from all directions around the user.
+contents similar to the useful voice, and comes from all directions around.
 Trying to use a

 single-microphone device that employs speech recognition technology in such environment proved